deanpcmad/porkbunrb/README.md

 # PorkbunRB

-Porkbun is a Ruby library for the Hetzner DNS API.
+PorkbunRB is a Ruby library for the Porkbun API.

 ## Installation